INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 The default encoding rule maps this UML model to XML Schema.
 For JSON, [JSON Schema](https://json-schema.org/) can be used to perform simple validation on JSON documents.

 NOTE At this point, [JSON Schema](https://json-schema.org/) is not used in any of the targeted GIS tools.
-We thus do not yet use it normatively, but to provide a formal definition of the encoded data structures, and to help develop executable test suites in future versions.
+We thus do not use it normatively.
+Theme-specific GeoJSON Encoding Rules may use JSON Schema to provide a formal definition of the encoded data structures, and to help develop executable test suites.

 In this encoding rule, we take a two-step approach, where we apply model transformations on the level of the conceptual model.
 This model can then be encoded in simple GeoJSON using the general schema and instance conversion rules laid out in the next sections.